FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/monsters.md

 * ![](/images/svencoop.png) Many monsters who are by default player's enemies can be used to follow a player when set to be a player ally (similar to scientists and security guards in Half-Life).
 * ![](/images/spirit.png) Ally monsters can be 'locked' by master, so they decline following even if they are not pre-disaster.
 * ![](/images/opfor.png) Opposing Force soldiers following the player will attack player's attacker.
-* New flag `Ignore player pushing` to make monster ignore player's attempts to push them.
+* When a monster is following a player, but is unable to follow them due to another ally monster blocking the path, the first monster will ask the second one to move away.
-* When monster is "pushed" by a player, but can't move away because of the other ally monster blocking the path, this second monster also tries to move away.
-This may help to get out when two or more ally monsters are blocking the player.
+* When a monster is "pushed" by a player, but is unable to move away due to another ally monster blocking the path, this second monster will also try to move away.
+This may help player to get out when two or more ally monsters are blocking the player.

 ## Talkmonster features